Mur Murs, a Film Series

 Blue and Laura Kraning’s Las Breas (12 min, 2019) “is an observational portrait of three tar pits, of which there are only six in the entire world.
 Situated in three distinct landscapes in Southern California–urban Los Angeles, the oil fields of the San Joaquin Valley, and Carpinteria Beach – Las Breas investigates the spaces between archiving the pre-historic and the contemporary industrial landscape” (BK &LK).

 These virtual screening are available for 24 hours after the event begins.
 Virtual screenings do not include access to pre or post event talks.
-Some films in the program may not be available for streaming.
+Films with an * are only available for in-person screenings.

 Following current LA County Public Health recommendations, and for the safety and comfort of our community, all patrons and guests must wear a mask while in our space except when eating or drinking.